OPS-E2E-PPE/VBA-Docs/api/Project.Assignment.Notes.md

 The following example adds a comment to the notes of the assignment in the active cell.

+> [!NOTE]
- **Note**  If an assignment is not selected, the code results in a run-time error 1004.
+> If an assignment is not selected, the code results in a run-time error 1004.

 ```vb